 Input to Telephone teleconference system - for remote appearances

 Input to telephone access for listen-only conference line to serve as backup for a captioner to ensure continued access to the hearing in case of failure of the web video hardware or software.

+Music player for streaming encoder only

 Audio outputs

-Ceiling speakers for house sound
+Loud speakers for house sound

-Assistive listening systems – consider whether this should also be two channel capable of use for audio translation

-Audio recorder
+Assistive listening systems – consider whether this should also be two channel capable of use for audio translation; include portable equipment per ADA requirements like small induction loops for the neck and shoulders that can work with specialized earphone hearing devices.
+Use IR as a standard because it provides privacy since it will not work outside of the courtroom or line of sight.
+RF can be picked up outside the courtroom, defeating privacy Audio recorder; FTR as a standard.
+Granicus does not support audio multi-channels like FTR does.
+Note that Granicus used for webcasting but not in lieu of separate audio recording system.
+FTR Gold, FTR Touch or similar recording device as standard

-To and from telephone for teleconference
+To and from telephone for teleconference, SIP VOIP over analog for quality control and support; routing audio for translation to 2nd channel of ALS

-Audio for web streaming
+Audio for web streaming, consider need for 2 types of captioning: there would be a need for two streams of captions.
+Second language as an optional or available feature.
+Currently, a party desiring an interpreter in the court room must receive prior permission from the court by way of order.
+A second language feature may be part of a larger accessibility initiative but may not necessarily need to be a standard at this time.

 Audio for media feeds at press room or press pedestal